busybox11/localmusic-api/README.md

 ```
 **Notice**: The elements `artwork`, `length` and `position` are present **only** if the current player supports it!

+All time elements are strings and in microseconds.

 ## Config
 Currently, all the config is stored in `config.py`.
 You can edit this file to meet your needs.